-The vehicle comes with front and rear axle with spring and steering, an original type engine and spares for at least one more engine and original gearbox (dismantled), original clutch.
-Aluminium bulkhead as well as steel bulkhead, many spares and assorted parts.
-No body unfortunately.
+The vehicle comes with front and rear axle with spring and steering, an original type engine and spares for at least one more engine and original gearbox (dismantled), original clutch, aluminium bulkhead as well as steel bulkhead, many spares and assorted parts.